-Apart from this, the Hot Spring Resort at Chumathang is on the way is also a great choice of stay.
+Apart from this, the Hot Spring Resort at Chumathang is on the way and is also a great choice for a stay.
 It is built just above the hot springs which kind of works as a natural heater and keeps the place warm throughout the winter.
 They all remain open in March.

 For more details on Tso Moriri Lake, you can also take a look at How to Plan a Trip to Tso Moriri.

 This is the road that you can take to reach Tso Moriri from Pangong Lake directly.
 It will take you through the villages of Man, Merak, Chushul, Tsaga, Loma, Nyoma, and Mahe.
 If you had some time in hand, you can even go to Hanle and spend a night here.